 This page describes the status of the Coast to Crest Trail.
-More than 60 percent of the 71 mile-long planned trail is complete, but several gaps still remain.
+More than 60 percent of the over 70-mile-long planned trail is complete, but several gaps still remain.
 The gaps are the thicker red lines, and some of the segments are concept alignments only with no public access.
 Completed segments that are open to the public are the thinner green lines.
 The thinner purple lines are other SDRP trails open to the public that are not part of the Coast to Crest Trail.
 The Focused Planning Area boundary is the thinner yellow line.

 Click the box with an arrow on the top left corner of the map to bring out a list of all the trail segments on the map.
 Click on one of the trail segments from the list to highlight it on the map and bring up information about it.
 Or, click on one of the headings below to bring up more information about that trail section or gap.